The completed story

 The answer made an uncomfortable kind of sense.
 Hiccup wasn’t supposed to enjoy being punished, and making a decision about how it happened was part of the discipline.
 His dad had already done part of the work by picking this task for him.
 Hiccup didn’t like it, but he had to admit he wasn’t expected to choose everything.
 His father said they’d do it together.
 It was his mess to clean up.

 What he showed the villagers yesterday was his mess, too.
 They saw it and heard about it, and again decided he was small.
 They saw him disobey and get in trouble.
 They knew he shouldn’t be there and that his dad told him to stay away.
 They knew he risked his life.
 He caused all that.
-He didn’t act like he was six.
+He didn’t act his age.
 They thought he was as old as he behaved, and that was four, maybe younger.
-He had to act another way, a way that wouldn’t cause trouble.
-He had to act smarter, more obedient, more helpful.
+He had to act another way—smarter, more obedient, more helpful.

 He had to work.